All You Need To Know About Aspirin:

 2. Patients who are undergoing surgical operations should inform their doctor if they are on aspirin regularly.
-They are advised to discontinue the use of Aspirin medication 7 days prior to surgery.
+They are advised to discontinue the use of Aspirin medication 7 days before surgery.

-3. Pregnant and breastfeeding women may be given low-dose aspirin that is only under the supervision of their doctor.
-High doses are not recommended for them.
+3. Pregnant and breastfeeding women may be given a low dose of it that is only under the supervision of their doctor.
+High doses are not suitable for them.

 Be careful with drug-drug interactions.
-The most common drugs that aspirin interacts are:
+The most common drugs that interact with are:

 1.Painkillers such as diclofenac, ibuprofen, indomethacin, and naproxen.
-These enhance the risk of stomach bleeding when taken in combination with Aspirin.
+These enhance the risk of stomach bleeding when taken in combination.

-2. Methotrexate is a drug used in the treatment of cancer and some autoimmune diseases.
-When taken along with aspirin that makes the body harder to eliminate methotrexate resulting in high and potentially dangerous levels of methotrexate in the body.
+2. Methotrexate is a drug that uses in the treatment of cancer and some autoimmune diseases.
+When taken that makes the body harder to eliminate methotrexate resulting in high and potentially dangerous levels of methotrexate in the body.

-3. Aspirin increases the risk of bleeding when used with citalopram, fluoxetine, paroxetine, venlafaxine, and sertraline.
+3. It increases the risk of bleeding when used with citalopram, fluoxetine, paroxetine, venlafaxine, and sertraline.

-Above are the few drugs that interact with aspirin.
-Many other drugs may interact with aspirin.
-Therefore, always inform your doctor about your previous and current list of medicine(s)while taking aspirin.
+Above are the few drugs that interact.
+Therefore, always inform your doctor about your previous and current list of medicine(s)while taking it.

 Note: Remember to keep Aspirin tablets out of sight and reach of children.